 The Executive Committee is our governing body, responsible for forming and implementing our policies and coordinating the Society’s activities.
 As the board of trustees, they have certain responsibilities under charity law.
 Executive Committee meets at least three times a year and consists of the President, President-elect, Immediate Past President, Honorary Treasurer, Editors (up to three), the Secretary-General, and at least five councillors who are not officers.

 Other members can be co-opted onto the Executive Committee by Council.
-Currently the Conference Committee Secretary, the Chair of CHUDE, the Chair of the Publications Committee, the Chair of the Communications and Engagement Committee and the Chair of the Women's Committee are co-opted.
+Currently the Chairs of the following committees are co-opted: Conference Committee, CHUDE, Publications Committee, Communications and Engagement Committee, Education & Training Committee, Women's Committee.

 Carol is Professor of Economics and Associate Dean of Faculty & Research at Imperial College Business School, London.
 In 2010 she was awarded a CBE for her services to social science, in 2014 she was elected as a fellow of the British Academy and in 2018 she was appointed as an International Fellow of the National Academy of Medicine.
 In recognition of her work she has twice been awarded the Arrow Award and received the American Economic Association 2016 prize.